 If you are needing to make any changes or corrections to your name, date of birth, or gender, you will need to provide proof of citizenship, identity, social security number, and 2 documents of residency.
 These additional documents will also be required for drivers upgrading from a regular license to an Enhanced Security (REAL) Driver’s License.

 The Enhanced Driver’s License expires every 8 years.
 You can apply as early as a year prior to the date listed on your license.
-You will not need to bring original documents to the DMV unless you have changed your name, gender, social security number, or made amendments to your date of birth.
+You will not need to bring original documents to the Arkansas DMV unless you have changed your name, gender, social security number, or made amendments to your date of birth.

-You are eligible to apply for driver’s license renewal in a few different ways.
+In Arkansas, you are eligible to apply for driver’s license renewal in a few different ways.